 Seven Tips for Communicating with Your Coach

-All of these ideas can be used to talk to coach, but also in other times that you need to communicate.
+All of these ideas can be used to talk to your coach, but also at other times that you need to communicate.

 1. Plan Ahead